Skip to main content

 THE OIA IN THE HE REGULATORY FRAMEWORK

 The OIA is part of the regulatory framework for higher education in the UK.
-We are independent of Governments and regulators such as the Office for Students (OfS) and the Higher Education Funding Council for Wales (HEFCW).
+We are independent of Governments and regulators such as the Office for Students (OfS) and Medr - the Commission for Tertiary Education and Research.

 To carry out our work effectively, we need to cooperate and communicate with other organisations.
 We work with them to identify areas where our independent functions are related, and to agree areas where it would be beneficial to share information and contribute to each other’s work.
 This means we exchange information with other bodies about higher education providers and about complaints.
 The information we share doesn't identify the student unless we have the student’s consent to identify them.

-We receive information about providers that are registered with OfS or that receive specific course designation from HEFCW so that we know which providers are members of our Scheme.
+We receive information about providers that are registered with OfS or that receive specific course designation from Medr so that we know which providers are members of our Scheme.

 We share information with regulators and other relevant bodies about complaints that we believe may identify a systemic issue at a provider.
 Those bodies give us information about issues that might lead to a cluster of complaints.